sh1r0/Light-Up-Solver/README.md

 ===============
 ![game](https://googledrive.com/host/0By9mvBCbgqryVmc4T1dlbHQzdjQ/lightup/game.png)

-Light-Up is a kind of puzzle games like Sudoku
+Light-Up is a kind of puzzle game like Sudoku

 There are 7x7, 14x14, 25x25 and 30x40 games on the following site.